HP319193/prisme.ai/docs/docs/en/getstarted/index.md

 # Getting Started

-## Requirements

-**Docker only :**

-Dependencies :
-- git
-- Docker 20+
-- docker-compose

-Machine :
-- Minimum disk space for docker images :  15GB+
-- Minimum disk space for volumes : 5GB+, ideally 50GB
-- Recommended specs : 4 vCPU / 8GB RAM
-- Wildcard DNS pointing to the Docker host machine
-  - Needed by pages URL which are built with the workspace slug as a subdomain

-**For developers :**
-- NodeJS 16+
-- npm 8+
+Prismeai can be started in two ways :
+1. With docker only, including databases images (Elasticsearch, Redis, MongoDB)
+2. With a mix of Docker & NodeJS for a developer localhost environment

+Both ways are meant for testing only and **not for a production setup**.
+In order to deploy Prismeai to a production ready environment, more robust tools like container orchestrators (i.e Kubernetes) must be used, enforcing horizontal scaling, monitoring, HTTPS, data encryption, ...

 ## Docker

+### Requirements

+**Dependencies :**
+* git
+* Docker 20+
+* docker-compose

-**Configuration :**
+**Hardware :**
+* Minimum disk space for docker images :  15GB+
+* Minimum disk space for volumes : 5GB+, ideally 50GB
+* Recommended specs : 4 vCPU / 8GB RAM
+* Wildcard DNS pointing to the Docker host machine
+  * Needed by pages URL which are built with the workspace slug as a subdomain

+### Configuration
 1. git clone https://gitlab.com/prisme.ai/prisme.ai.git
 By default, the docker-compose.yml & .env files are configured to run on a local setup, served through 3 localhost DNS which we define in our /etc/hosts file.
 In order for the platform to be available from whatever online network, these domains would have to be reconfigured as described below.